wrld3d/unity-api/issue_template.md

 ### Additional Information

 Any additional information, configuration or data that might be necessary to reproduce the issue, e.g.:
-* What device, operating system & version of Unity are you using?
+* What device, operating system and version of Unity are you using?
+* What version of the WRLD Unity SDK are you using?
 * Does the issue occur in the Unity editor and/or when deployed to a device?
 * If possible, a minimal Unity project that reproduces the problem.
 (Please remove any sensitive credentials or API keys before posting, though!)